nextcloud/richdocuments/docs/asset_api.md

 }
 ```

-The `assetUrl` has to be send to the Collabora Online server using the
+The `assetUrl` has to be send to the Office Online server using the
 postMessage API.

 ## Fetching an asset